contagon/handbook/handbook/22-providing-for-temporal-needs.md

 The stake president and his counselors have the following responsibilities:

 * Teach the principles and blessings related to (1) caring for those who have temporal and emotional needs and (2) building self-reliance (see [22.1]).
-This includes personal and family preparedness.
 * Teach the law of the fast and encourage members to give a generous fast offering (see [22.2.2]).
 * Teach bishops how to properly provide Church assistance to those who have temporal needs (see [22.9.1.1]).
 * Ensure that elders quorum presidents and ward Relief Society presidents are taught about their roles in caring for those in need.
-High councilors and stake Relief Society presidencies help instruct these ward leaders in their responsibilities (see [22.9.2] and [22.9.3]).
+High councilors and stake Relief Society presidencies help instruct these leaders (see [22.9.2] and [22.9.3]).
 * Direct the stake’s efforts to prepare for and respond to emergencies (see [22.9.1.3]).

 The stake president also has the following responsibilities: